sebsto/tictactoe-cdk/cloudformation/README.md

 This templates relies on the following parameters:

 - the TicTacToe demo application load balancer DNS names and Hosted Zone Ids.
 These are provided as output by [the application CDK script](https://github.com/sebsto/tictactoe-cdk) in the file `out.json`
 - The healt check ids created when deploying the Routing Control template.
-These are provided as output of the cloudformation stack.
+These are provided as output of the Routing Control cloudformation stack.
 - a Route53 hosted zone Id, this is the domain name where you want to create teh DNS records.
 For this demo, I hard-coded my DNS domain `seb.go-aws.com`

 To help to consume these values and to feed them as input, [I provide a shell script](https://github.com/sebsto/tictactoe-cdk/blob/main/cloudformation/Route53-create-dns-records.sh) that reads `out.json` and feed appropriate values to the cloud formation template.